-The purpose of this document is to
+The purpose of this document is to:

-- Explain how we support our students in all aspects of school and college life and remove barriers to learning and achievement. - Explain how we work in close partnership with parents/carers and students. - Explain how we make effective provision for all of our students with special educational needs and disabilities (SEND).
+- Explain how we support our learners in all aspects of school life and remove barriers to learning and achievement. - Explain how we work in close partnership with parents/carers and learners. - Explain how we make effective provision for all of our learners with special educational needs and disabilities (SEND).

-2. Identifying Students with SEND and Assessing their Needs
+Identifying Learners with SEND and Assessing their Needs

-- 2.1 Students require an EHC Plan in order to be considered for admission.
+Learners require an EHC Plan in order to be considered for admission.
 The Admissions team will carry out an assessment of the student prior to admission and identify the most appropriate class group for them.
-The first term of placement is an assessment period, during which the class teacher, Speech & Language Therapist, Occupational Therapist and other relevant staff will carry out observations and assessments and devise a placement plan which includes risk assessment, curriculum planning and sensory and communication advice. - 2.2 Assessments, primarily done through teacher observation, are ongoing and both annual and internal reviews are held regularly to discuss how to best address each student's needs.
-At Wargrave House, we pride ourselves in our highly individualised approach and aim to tailor our plans and approaches to each student's unique strengths, interests and needs. - 3.
-Arrangements for Consulting Parents/Carers of Children with SEND and involving them in their Children's Education - 3.1 We consider a close working partnership with parents to be essential to a student's success at school.
-Prior to any new admission, meetings with parents and visits to school enable the identification of strengths, interests and needs and ensure that these are planned for on commencement of placement.
-Parents and carers attend their child's Annual Reviews and are encouraged to provide feedback re. their views in addition to attending the meeting in person.
-Throughout a child's time at Wargrave House, staff communicate with parents via home-school books, phone calls, emails, letters and newsletters.
-The school operates an 'open door' policy and parents are always welcome to discuss any thoughts, comments or concerns with staff and additional meetings are arranged as appropriate.
+The first term of placement is an assessment period, during which the class teacher, Speech & Language Therapist, Occupational Therapist and other relevant staff will carry out observations and assessments and devise a placement plan which includes risk assessment, curriculum planning and sensory and communication advice.

+Assessments, primarily done through teacher observation, are ongoing and both annual and internal reviews are held regularly to discuss how to best address each student's needs.
+At Wargrave House, we pride ourselves in our highly individualised approach and aim to tailor our plans and approaches to each student's unique strengths, interests and needs.

+Arrangements for Consulting Parents/Carers of Children with SEND and involving them in their Children's Education and visits to school enable the identification of strengths, interests and needs and ensure that these are planned for on commencement of placement.
+Parents and carers attend their child's Annual Reviews and are encouraged to provide feedback re; their views in addition to attending the meeting in person.
+Throughout a child's time at Wargrave House, staff communicate with parents/carers via home-school books, phone calls, emails, texts, letters and newsletters.
+The school operates an 'open door' policy and parents/carers are always welcome to discuss any thoughts, comments or concerns with staff and additional meetings are arranged as appropriate.

+We consider a close working partnership with parents to be essential to a learner's success at school.
+Prior to any new admission, meetings with parents

 There are two parent consultation meetings each year where parents and carers can meet with teaching, therapy and school support staff to discuss progress and highlight any areas of concern.
 Additionally, termly 'coffee mornings' are facilitated by the school's Family Liaison Officer.
 The purpose of these informal meetings is to support parent-to-parent communication, to educate parents about topics pertinent to their child's education and development needs, to share good practice (e.g. Internal Therapy workshops, workshops facilitated by external professionals and agencies).
 A full progress report is shared with parents as part of the annual review process and progress data is shared twice yearly in addition to this.
-Fortnightly newsletters provide information re. school developments, community based learning activities and celebrate learning and achievements.
+Fortnightly newsletters provide information re; school developments, community based learning activities and celebrate learning and achievements.

-4. Arrangements for Consulting Young People with SEND and Involving them in their Education
+Arrangements for Consulting Young People with SEND and Involving them in their Education